-When I conclude my remarks today, I hope that you'll have a better understanding of what today's mutual fund industry is all about-that you'll see our industry as it is, and not as virtually every industry leader sees it.
+At the conclusion of my remarks, I hope that you'll have a better understanding of what today's mutual fund industry is all about-that you'll see our industry as it is, and not as virtually every industry leader sees it.
 The gift, in the words of Robert Burns, "to see ourselves as others see us."